-David William McMillan
+David William McMillan, Ph.D.

 Biography

-I am a dual-role academician at the University of Miami Leonard M. Miller School of Medicine, serving as Research Assistant Professor, Department of Neurological Surgery, and Director of Education and Outreach at The Miami Project to Cure Paralysis.
-I conduct research with and for people who have paralysis due to spinal cord injury (SCI).
+I am a dual-role academician at the University of Miami Leonard M. Miller School of Medicine, serving as Research Assistant Professor, Department of Neurological Surgery, and Director of Education and Outreach for our neuroscience center of excellence The Miami Project to Cure Paralysis.

-I am a daily bicycle commuter, a keen purveyor of many forms of adaptive outdoor recreation, a scuba diver and adapted dive buddy, and a Vice President of Therapeutic Scuba Institute, a 501(c)(3) non-profit.
+I am a daily bicycle commuter, a keen purveyor of many forms of adaptive outdoor recreation, a scuba diver and adapted dive buddy, and a President of Therapeutic Scuba Institute, a 501(c)(3) non-profit.

 Affiliation